 (b) The board shall contract with the California State Auditor's Office to conduct a performance audit of the State Bar's operations from July 1, 2000, to December 31, 2000, inclusive.
-A copy of the performance audit shall be submitted by May 1, 2001, to the board, to the Chief Justice of the Supreme Court, and to the Assembly and Senate Committees on Judiciary.
+A copy of the performance audit shall be submitted by May 1, 2001, to the board, to the Chief Justice of the Supreme Court, California, and to the Assembly and Senate Committees on Judiciary.

 Every two years thereafter, the board shall contract with the California State Auditor's Office to conduct a performance audit of the State Bar's operations for the respective fiscal year, commencing with January 1, 2002, to December 31, 2002, inclusive.
-A copy of the performance audit shall be submitted within 120 days of the close of the fiscal year for which the audit was performed to the board, to the Chief Justice of the Supreme Court, and to the Assembly and Senate Committees on Judiciary.
+A copy of the performance audit shall be submitted within 120 days of the close of the fiscal year for which the audit was performed to the board, to the Chief Justice of the Supreme Court, California, and to the Assembly and Senate Committees on Judiciary.

-For the performance audit due to the board, to the Chief Justice of the California Supreme Court, and to the Assembly and Senate Committees on Judiciary in 2017, the California State Auditor shall review all of the State Bar's expenses, including, but not -23 - AB 2878 limited to, executive salaries and benefits, outside contracts, and real estate holdings, to determine the expenses that are appropriate and necessary to protect the public and what the appropriate level of member dues should be.
+For the performance audit due to the board, to the Chief Justice of the California Supreme Court, and to the Assembly and Senate Committees on Judiciary in 2017, the California State Auditor shall review all of the State Bar's expenses, including, but not limited to, executive salaries and benefits, outside contracts, and real estate holdings, to determine the expenses that are appropriate and necessary to protect the public and what the appropriate level of member dues should be.

 For the purposes of this subdivision, the California State Auditor's Office may contract with a third party to conduct the performance audit.
-This subdivision is not intended to reduce the number of audits the California State Auditor's Office may otherwise be able to conduct.
+This subdivision is not intended to reduce the AB 2878 -26-

+1 number of audits the California State Auditor's Office may 2 otherwise be able to conduct.

-- (e) Effective January 1, 2016, the board shall contract with the California State Auditor's Office to conduct an in-depth financial audit of the State Bar, including an audit of its financial statement, internal controls, and relevant management practices.
-The contract shall include reimbursement for the California State Auditor's Office for the costs of conducting the audit.
-The audit shall, at a minimum, examine the revenues, expenditures, and reserves of the State Bar, including all fund transfers.
-The California State Auditor's Office shall commence the audit no later than January 1, 2016, and a copy of the audit shall be submitted by May 15, 2016, to the board, the Chief Justice of the Supreme Court, and to the Assembly and Senate Committees on Judiciary.
-The audit shall be submitted in compliance with Section 9795 of the Government Code.
-This subdivision shall cease to be operative January 1, 2017. - (c) This section shall become inoperative on January 1, 2021, and as of that date is repealed. - SEC.
-28. Section 6145 is added to the Business and Professions Code, to read: - 6145. (a) The board shall engage the services of an independent national or regional public accounting firm with at least five years of experience in governmental auditing for an audit of its financial statement for each fiscal year.
+- (c) This section shall become inoperative on January 1, 2021, and as of that date is repealed. - (c) (1) In addition to the audits required in subdivision (b), the California State Auditor shall conduct a performance audit evaluating the State Bar's progress in: - (A) Reviewing any changes in the State Bar's expenses made as a result of prior audits by the California State Auditor. - (B) Correcting any issues raised in prior audits by the California State Auditor. - (C) Increasing operational effectiveness and efficiency. - (2) The California State Auditor shall report its findings and recommendations to the board, to the Chief Justice of California, to the Assembly Committee on Judiciary, and to the Senate Committee on Judiciary, no later than June 15, 2018.

+SEC.
+28. Section 6145 is added to the Business and Professions Code, to read:

+6145. (a) The board shall engage the services of an independent national or regional public accounting firm with at least five years of experience in governmental auditing for an audit of its financial statement for each fiscal year.
 The financial statement shall be promptly certified under oath by the Treasurer of the State Bar, and a copy of the audit and financial statement shall be submitted within 120 days of the close of the fiscal year to the board, to the Chief Justice of the California Supreme Court, and to the Assembly and Senate Committees on Judiciary.

-The audit shall examine the receipts and expenditures of the State Bar and the State Bar sections to ensure that the receipts of the sections are being applied, and their expenditures are being made, in compliance with subdivision (a) of Section 6031.5, and

-1 that the receipts of the sections are applied only to the work of the 2 sections.
+The audit shall examine the receipts and expenditures of the State Bar and the State Bar sections to ensure that the receipts of the sections are being applied, and their expenditures are being made, in compliance with subdivision (a) of Section 6031.5, and that the receipts of the sections are applied only to the work of the sections.